krusynth/billhunt.dev/_posts/2022-11-28-weaving-the-web.md

 Our networks are brittle and fragile.
 What can we do to build sustainable connections?

-(I'm not going talk about actually building communities here - smarter folks have covered that better than I can.)
+(I'm not going to talk about actually building communities here - smarter folks have covered that better than I can.)

 The web, originally known as the World Wide Web, was so named because it was imagined as a spider's web, a series of interlinked but decentralized points.
 These days, it's become a depressingly small number of [central nodes](http://internet-map.net/) with a vast miasma of sites around them.
 But we can change that!